 How Can You Embrace Light for the Biggest impact?

 The right lighting can feel like a breath of fresh air.
 Lighting makes such a difference in a room, I often consider it the secret weapon of great design.
-So, do you need to be a professional interior designer to choose the right fixtures and bulbs?
-No way.

 Here are some of my favorite techniques to help illuminate and make the most of your interior design.